 Is It OK To Poop More Than Once A Day?
 Here’s What The Amount You Go Says About Your Health

 Talking about poop can be gross at times, but it is a perfectly normal bodily function (I mean, there’s even a book called “Everybody Poops”) and it can tell you a whole lot about your health.
 Seriously — your bowel movements are one of the easiest ways to gauge your wellness and predict any oncoming or current health issues.
-The characteristics of your poop can indicate everything from bacterial infections to letting you know you need more of a particular food group in your diet.
+The characteristics of your poop can indicate everything from bacterial infections, to letting you know you need more of a particular food group in your diet.
 Though poop may not be the most pleasant topic (or maybe you love talking about poop — more power to you!), it’s super necessary to have discussions about it, and helps ensure your health is on the up-and-up.

-Pooping more than once a day is not cause alone for a trip to the doctor, but if your stool is a different consistency than normal, it may be a more serious issue.
-If you’re making multiple trips to the bathroom in a day and your stool is mushy, loose, or flat-out watery — here’s the handy-dandy Bristol Stool chart if you are not sure — you should be a bit more concerned.
+Pooping more than once a day is not cause alone for a trip to the doctor.
+Webb says alcohol, sugar-sweetened drinks, and eating too fast can make you poop more regularly, which isn't necessarily a big deal.
+However, if you’re making multiple trips to the bathroom in a day, and your stool is mushy, loose, or flat-out watery (here’s the handy-dandy Bristol Stool chart if you are not sure), you should be a bit more concerned.

-Pre-existing health conditions may also dictate the amount you poop, and if you should be concerned.
-For example, people with Irritable Bowel Syndrome (IBS), a digestive health issue that can cause stomach aches and diarrhea, are more likely to poop than once a day — and that can be the “normal.”
-Some autoimmune diseases, like Crohn’s disease and Celiac disease, are also linked to chronic diarrhea and frequent bowel movements.
-Chances are, if you’re diagnosed with a disorder that affects your digestive health, pooping frequently is pretty typical.
-However, if you frequently have loose stools and no diagnosis, it may be a good idea to follow up with a gastroenterologist (AKA, a poop and GI tract doctor).
+Moreover, certain chronic health conditions may also impact the amount you poop.
+Webb says that, "Most often, these [health] issues impact the intestines, pancreas, or gallbladder because these organs are essential for breaking down (digesting) food, absorbing nutrients, and removing waste."
+For example, people with irritable bowel syndrome (IBS), a digestive health condition that can cause stomach aches and diarrhea, are more likely to poop than once a day — and that can be the “normal.”
+Certain autoimmune diseases, like Crohn’s disease and celiac disease, are also linked to chronic diarrhea and frequent bowel movements.
+Further, Webb says people with food allergies, food intolerances, and pancreatic insufficiency may also cause more frequent bowel movements.